 We have successfully developed an IoT application for Actidrive – an intuitive gesture-recognition application that enables drivers to drive hassle-free.
 The application also works as a tracker by recording the user trips and routes taken with time duration and distance covered.
 The result?
 Over 50K app downloads in a few months!

-We help our customers transition smoothly to the cloud ecosystem by working with AWS, Azure, and Google Cloud Platform as our committed cloud partners.
+As a cloud managed services provider, we help our customers transition smoothly to the cloud ecosystem by working with AWS, Azure, and Google Cloud Platform as our committed cloud partners.

 Let Appinventiv be your partner in success.
 Contact our experts!